It’s easier than ever to go beyond a sleeping pill prescription.

 “Good business for us is that we are doing right by the patient,” he says.
 “If you are helping the patient try to understand their condition, how to manage their condition, how to identify triggers, that is good business.”

-Lisa Spear is associate editor at Sleep Review.
+Lisa Spear is associate editor of Sleep Review.

 Somryst Leads the Way for Digital Health Software FDA Pathway

-Boston-based biotech company Pear Therapeutics develops health software in the same way a pharmaceutical company would create a new drug.
+Boston-based biotech company Pear Therapeutics develops health software in the same way a pharmaceutical company creates a new drug.
 Its software programs are tested for efficacy through randomized clinical trials, then the data from the trials is submitted to the FDA for approval.

 Pear Therapeutics is one of nine companies taking part in the FDA’s Digital Health Software Precertification Pilot Program.
 Its insomnia software, Somryst, was submitted, reviewed, and cleared through the traditional 510(k) pathway and was the first product reviewed through FDA’s Software Precertification Pilot Program, as part of the 2019 Test Plan released by the FDA in January 2019.
 In March 2020, the FDA granted authorization for Somryst to be marketed as a digital therapeutic intended for use in the treatment of patients 22 years of age and older with chronic insomnia.